Flag of Washington, D.C.: Early history

 Since its creation by Congress on July 9, 1790, by the Residence Act and for over a century, the District of Columbia was without an official flag and flew several unofficial banners, usually the flag of the D.C.
 National Guard.

+After the seal of the city was adopted in 1871 and a flag soon followed.
+The flag had a blue field with the city's seal in the center.
+The seal on the flag was differed, it was missing the liberty cap and salute of Washington.

 In the early 20th Century, the Thompsen-Bryan-Ellis Company was a firm of printers working on a flag book under the direction of Lieutenant Commander Byron McCandless who had a great interest in vexillology.
 The work was then taken over by the National Geographic.
 It became the now well known "Our Flag Number" (Volume XXXII - Number 4) which contained 1197 flags in full colors and an additional 300 in black and white.
 On page 335, the National Guard's flag is shown as the representation of the District of Columbia.
 It showed a blue flag with two banners on it: one above with the word "Headquarters" and one below with "District of Columbia Militia" written on it.
 In between was an axe.
+The flag was made by General Harris and later displayed over his headquarters in 1897.

 One of the artists working on the project was Charles A. R. Dunn.
 While drawing some of the flags, he noticed the lack of good design for many of the state flags with many simply being the state seal on a blue field.
 He also realized that the District of Columbia did not have a flag.
 He started thinking about designing a flag for the capital.
 He was very attracted to the design of the neighboring state flag of Maryland which used the arms of Lord Baltimore.
 It was only natural that he would remain in the field of heraldry for the inspiration of his design.

+The flag was phased out in 1937, for one that displayed the capitol inside a sunburst on a red and white bar.